Heortappel-hub/Secure-Computing-CW1/README.md

 ## Hash update
 <img width="895" height="263" alt="image" src="https://github.com/user-attachments/assets/88c37d10-f696-4fb6-a82f-3781bef44a63" />
 For the previous data stored in the DB, update the password to encrypt after login.

+F5: Create a new user or update password and check DB, where password should now be hashed.